Kalem8/Tik_Tak_Toe/README.md

 ![Mobile screen](./screenShot/mobile-tictactoe-YunusYildiz.png)

-## My process (code explain)
+## My process

-1 - The code uses an event listener to check if any of the boxes in the game are clicked, and then calls the boxChecker() function.
+1 - The code uses an event code explain to check if any of the boxes in the game are clicked, and then calls the boxChecker() function.

 2 - The boxChecker() function checks if the clicked box has already been selected and returns false if it has.
 If the box hasn't been selected, the function then determines whether to display an "X" or an "O" on the box based on the current player's turn.
 The function then updates the boxesState object with the current player's number and calls the verifyVictory() and turnSwitcher() functions.